Overview

 Allow

-to check its fulfillment by accessing other attributes of aModuleTaken
+Conditionto check its fulfillment by accessing other attributes of aModuleTakenobject in the future.

 PROJECT: Cuckoo Hash